 Take images with your mobile device and use those.

-Those very basic amateurish photos give an authentic feeling to your posts.
+Those amateurish photos give an authentic feeling to your posts.

 At the end of the day, a successful blog post is more like a message from a friend than a formal piece of documentation from some higher authority.